andy5211d/DR2TVOverlay/ReadMe.md

 The overlay script will generally follow what the event Recorders are doing in Diverecorder.
 Once running there should be little to do.

-If 'obs-websocket' has been installed in OBS-Studio then it is possible to remotely control OBS using an iPhone or other portable device, the functions available remotely dependent upon the app loaded on the portable device.
+It is possible to remotely control OBS using an iPhone or other portable device, the functions available remotely dependent upon the app loaded on the portable device.
 I'm still experimenting with this capability but OBS Blade seems to work!

 ## Screenshots